 What if something occurs that is not in my birth plan?

-One downside of a birth plan is that labour is an unpredictable dynamic process where events occur and plans need to change quite quickly.
-Avoid the plan being too detailed or prescriptive.
 There are always aspects of any woman’s birth experience that are slightly different than she may have imagined.
 Be flexible in case your plan needs to change.
-Remember your and your baby’s long term health are the most important things.
-Writing a birth plan is certainly not for everyone, but please feel free to do so and discuss with me in the third trimester as the due date approaches.
+Remember your and your baby’s long-term health is the most important thing.

 To make an appointment to discuss your pregnancy or birth with a private obstetrician, call the rooms today.